Cromwell Lock

-Cromwell Weir by the side of the lock is one of the largest weirs on the Trent and marks the tidal limit of the river.
+Cromwell Weir by the side of the lock is the second largest weir on the Trent, after Beeston weir, and marks the tidal limit of the river.

 The site is defined by the Ordnance Survey as the nearest tidal location to Coton in the Elms in Derbyshire, which is the furthest point from the sea in Great Britain, located 72 km away.

 On 28 September 1975, during an eighty-mile, night navigation exercise in extreme weather conditions, ten members of the 131 Parachute Squadron, Royal Engineers were killed after a power failure caused the navigation lights on the weir to go out and their boat went over the crest.
 A memorial garden with a block of Scottish granite bearing the names of the men who died, lies next to the lock.